<img src="https://ws.zoominfo.com/pixel/jVEeXSuAdJGwt07GfOBW" width="1" height="1" style="display: none;">

 This step might seem obvious, but you would be surprised how many cases have been reported by the FDA as failed on this one.

-For small firms, failing to establish a CAPA system often results from a lack of knowledge around FDA and EU requirements, or a product's questionable regulatory status.
+For small firms, failing to establish a CAPA system often results from a lack of knowledge about FDA and EU requirements, or a product’s questionable regulatory status.

 Types of data that can be useful: